aws/aws-security-services-best-practices/docs/en/guides/network-firewall/index.md

 This variable can be set at a global firewall policy level or in each rule group.
 If it’s set at both levels, the rule group setting wins.

-The $HOME_NET variable and it’s inverse ($EXTERNAL_NET) are used for matching traffic in AWS managed rules.
-By default, $EXTERNAL_NET is the inverse of whatever $HOME_NET is set to at the firewall policy level.
-If you set $HOME_NET at the rule group level, make sure that you also set $EXTERNAL_NET at the rule group level, too, otherwise the rule group's $EXTERNAL_NET may not be the inverse of the rule group's $HOME_NET.
+The $HOME_NET and $EXTERNAL_NET variables are used for matching traffic in AWS managed rules.
+By default, $EXTERNAL_NET is the inverse of whatever $HOME_NET is set to **at the firewall policy level**.
+Howver, if you set $HOME_NET at the rule group level, make sure that you also set $EXTERNAL_NET at the rule group level, too, otherwise the rule group's $EXTERNAL_NET may not be the inverse of the rule group's $HOME_NET. $EXTERNAL_NET is not automatically set to the inverse of a rule group's $HOME_NET setting.

 When using the managed rules for an east/west use case you will want to decide which VPCs/CIDRs you want to protect and assign only those CIDRs to the $HOME_NET variable.
 If you assign all VPCs/CIDRs then none of those CIDR ranges will be matched by the $EXTERNAL_NET variable in the managed rules.
 You can also copy out the rules from the threat signatures and adjust the variables to your liking (even replacing the variables by “any“) if you want them to match any/all CIDRs.
 The downside of doing this is those rules will be static at that point in time and will not be automatically updated like the AWS managed rules.